-Germany's AfD Party Finds A New Stronghold In Bavaria, And It's Costing Angela Merkel
+Germany's Far Right Finds A New Stronghold In Bavaria, And It's Costing Merkel

-Germany's AfD Party Finds A New Stronghold In Bavaria, And It's Costing Angela Merkel
+Germany's Far Right Finds A New Stronghold In Bavaria, And It's Costing Merkel

 German support for Chancellor Angela Merkel and her conservatives is at an all-time low, and in few places is that more evident than Bavaria.